PALM DuoFlex Combi System

 Video: Optical Tweezers

 The Force Measurement software module enables the quantitative measurement of the forces of microscopic specimens, such as cell elasticity, molecular binding properties or plasma membrane features in conjunction with the PALM MicroTweezers.

 Funding for this integrated system was provided by Clive & Vera Ramaciotti Equipment Grant 2009, NHMRC Equipment Grant 2009, Cancer Institute NSW Equipment Grant 2009 and the Bosch Institute.

-The newly installed Zeiss MosaiX module for AxioVision allows automatic scanning of entire samples using motorised stage, followed by pixel-precise image combination of overlapping single images to generate a virtual map using advanced "Stitching" algorithms.
+The Zeiss MosaiX module for AxioVision allows automatic scanning of entire samples using motorised stage, followed by pixel-precise image combination of overlapping single images to generate a virtual map using advanced "Stitching" algorithms.
 It also allows extraction of selected regions and displays as high resolution images for further analysis.
 Recent upgrades also include a new module for CO2 control to the PALM Combi system.
 Funding for the purchase of these upgrades was provided by Rebecca L. Cooper Medical Foundation Grant.

-The left image shows over 48 (6x8) fields of view taken using a x20 objective and the MosaiX feature of AxioVision software.
+The above image shows over 48 (6x8) fields of view taken using a x20 objective and the MosaiX feature of AxioVision software.
 These images can be automatically stitched together seamlessly allowing a detailed image of larger samples (right image after shading correction and stitching).
 Hence a single image (of larger samples) can be taken over a larger area that can normally be seen with any objective.